Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Glossary.md

 - A **K-Vertex Connected Graph** is a connected graph that remains connected even after the removal of any set of fewer than k vertices.

 - The **Vertex Connectivity** K(G) is the largest integer k for which the graph is k-vertex connected.
+	- The vertex connectivity of a graph G is the minimum number of vertices we can delete to disconnect G.